kellygwang/SlicerDMRI/index.md

 layout: default
 ---

-Diffusion magnetic resonance imaging in 3D Slicer open-source software.
+SlicerDMRI is an open-source project to improve and extend diffusion magnetic resonance imaging software in 3D Slicer.

 What can I do using SlicerDMRI?
 ---------------------